ROCm/hipBLAS/docs/how-to/using-hipblas-clients.rst

    transA,transB,M,N,K,alpha,lda,ldb,beta,ldc,hipblas-Gflops,us
    N,N,4096,4096,4096,1,4096,4096,0,4096,11941.5,11509.4

-A useful way of finding the parameters that can be used with ``./hipblas-bench -f gemm`` is to turn on logging by setting the environment variable ``ROCBLAS_LAYER=2``.
+A helpful way of finding the parameters that can be used with ``./hipblas-bench -f gemm`` is to turn on logging by setting the environment variable ``ROCBLAS_LAYER=2``.
 For example, if you run this command:

 .. code-block:: bash